What is a CCJ?

-Credit reference agencies are able to gather information on people’s credit habits in order to supply information to lenders, so they can make informed decisions when it comes to lending people money.
+Credit reference agencies are able to gather information on people’s credit habits.
+They do this to supply information to lenders, so they can make informed decisions when lending people money.

-CCJs fall under ‘public information’, and the record will be available to any 3rd party conducting a search in the Register of Judgements, Orders and Fines.
-It’ll stay on your record for six years, or will be marked ‘satisfied’ if you settle the debt, after which it should have no effect on your credit score.
+CCJs fall under ‘public information’.
+The record will be available to any 3rd party conducting a search in the Register of Judgements, Orders and Fines.

-How do I know if I have got a CCJ?
+How do I find out if I have a CCJ?

-Perhaps the circumstances around the debt were unclear, or you may have moved house or memories of events years ago have faded.
-The courts would have sent a notification but the paperwork might not have reached you, or maybe you were simply not able to deal with correspondence at the time for whatever reason.
+If you were unaware of a CCJ, the courts would have sent notices, but the paperwork may not have reached you.
+Or, maybe you were simply not able to deal with correspondence at the time for whatever reason.
 Either way, you can get certainty by checking the CCJ register.